 Why number two?
 In 1985 I released a product for the Personal Computer called PC Color Spectrum.
 At that time most computers had an 8088 microprocessor and anywhere from 64K to 640K of RAM.
-The PC I'm typing on has 512 Meg, one half GIGA-byte of ram.
+The PC I am typing on has 512 Meg, one half GIGA-byte of ram.
 That's up to 8000 times more memory!
 The program Computer Chronicles reviewed my product, as did PC Magazine, in 1985.
 I was astonished to see the actual video review, by Paul Schindler of Computer Chronicles, archived by the "Internet Archive".
 If you have a high bandwidth link, scroll to near the end of this video and see the review of the original "PC Color Spectrum I" from 1985.
 This program was a review of printers, but the "PC Color" review is toward the end.
-I did not see this program or even receive a transcript, they "didn't do that" at the time.
+I did not see this program or even receive a transcript, they "did not do that" at the time.
 I think I saw this archived show for the first time in 2001.
-Isn't the Internet amazing.
+The Internet is amazing!
 It took me hours to find this review!
-ANYWAY, back to the fun.
+Back to the fun!

-Webmasters please do link to this introductory page, but please don't link directly to the PC Color Spectrum page itself.
+Webmasters please do link to this introductory page, but please do not link directly to the PC Color Spectrum page itself.
 Users need to learn about this "free wallpaper" by seeing this page before they use PC Color.
 Thanks!

 Dual or Multi-processor users

-This webpage may use both of your processors, I DON'T KNOW for sure.
+This webpage may use both of your processors, I am uncertain.
 Please write me and let me know what happens.

 The control panel is located near the upper left side of the wallpaper, it automatically hides itself whenever your mouse is not "hovering" over it.
 It will also pop up if you slide your mouse pointer over the Copyright notice at the top of the page.